Regularity method and large deviation principles for the Erd\H{o}s--R\'enyi hypergraph: Introduction

-The accuracy of the $\Basys^*$-norms is only useful for large deviations if the space $\cQ_{n,r}$ is sufficiently compact under these norms, in a quantitative sense.
-This is established by the decomposition lemma (\Cref{thm:reg}), which allows general sets $\cE$ to be efficiently covered by small balls centered on ``structured'' tensors. \Cref{thm:reg} generalizes the Frieze--Kannan decomposition for matrices, and crucially provides more efficient decompositions after the (optional) removal of a small set of exceptional tensors.
+\nick{Suitable control on the metric entropy} is established by the decomposition lemma (\Cref{thm:reg}), which allows general sets $\cE$ to be efficiently covered by small balls centered on ``structured'' tensors. \Cref{thm:reg} generalizes the Frieze--Kannan decomposition for matrices, and crucially provides more efficient decompositions after the (optional) removal of a small set of exceptional tensors.

+\nick{As an example, in the context of $K_4^{(3)}$ counts as in \Cref{thm:count.K43} above, \Cref{thm:reg} implies that the set of all $3$-graphs $G$ over $[n]$ is covered by the $\eps p$-neighborhood (under the norm $\|\cdot\|_{\BBasys}^*$) of a small collection of ``structured'' weighted $3$-graphs, together with a set $\cE$ of ``exceptional'' $3$-graphs of measure $\P(\bG_{n,p}\in \cE) \le p^{Ln^3p^3}$.
+The structured weighted $r$-graphs have adjacency tensors $Q$ that are linear combinations of at most $O(L\eps^{-2}p^{-2})$ Boolean ``test tensors'' of the form $1_{(i,j,k)\in I^{(2,3)}\cap J^{(1,3)}\cap K^{(1,2)}}$, with notation as in \Cref{thm:count.K43}.
+The parameter $L\ge1$ is free to be chosen according to one's needs; note there is a tradeoff between the measure of the exceptional set $\cE$ and the size of the covering.

+The decomposition lemma thus allows us to cover super- and sub-level sets for homomorphism densities $t(H,\cdot)$, by a small number of sets of diameter $O(\eps p)$ in the appropriate $\Basys^*$-norm, together with an exceptional set whose measure can be made small compared to the large deviation rate.
+The counting lemma then shows that $t(H,\cdot)$ can only change by $O(\eps p^{\edges(H)})$ on these sets (recall that \eqref{Bstar.K43} is equivalent to such a bound) which allows us to justify the approximation of the upper and lower tails by \eqref{def:Phi} and \eqref{def:Psi}, respectively.}